a-bentofreire/beamtoix/docs/pages/library/paths.md

     Virtual Elements such as WebGL can use 3D paths to move their objects.

 ## Core paths
-**WARNING!** In the ABeamer 2.x these core paths will move `core-paths` plugin.
+**WARNING!** In the BeamToIX 2.x these core paths will move `core-paths` plugin.
 To prevent breaking changes include now the js script `core-paths.js` on the html file.

- ABeamer has the following core paths:
+ BeamToIX has the following core paths:
  - `line`
  - `rect`
  - `circle`